app-sre/appinterface-vscode-ext/README.md

 # appinterface-vscode-extension README

 This extension provides validation and autocompletion capabilities for [App-Interface](https://github.com/app-sre/app-interface) manifests.
 To enable it, just select the App-Interface language in the Language Mode Selector.

+The extension is not published in the VS Code marketplace, to use it:

+* Build the package with `make package`
+* Install it with `code --install-extension appinterface-schemas-validator/appinterface-vscode-extension-0.0.1.vsix`

 ## Features